Music (Madonna song): Release detail and leaks

 Groove Armada remixed "Music", along with Deep Dish, Victor Calderone and Hex Hector.

 On June 2, 2000, an unauthorized incomplete demo of the song leaked onto the internet.
 Snippets of the tracks, ranging from 30 seconds to almost three minutes were circulated through fan websites and music download site, Napster.
 Madonna's spokeswoman Caresse Norman said that it was an unfinished version.
 Warner Bros.
 Records also issued another statement threatening legal actions against Napster lest the song was removed and added their expectation for "the owners who have included this material on their site will comply immediately with our legitimate request that they cease permitting unauthorized downloads of this song."
 Madonna was disappointed, publishing a letter about the leak on Icon, the magazine released quarterly for her official fanclub.
 The threatened lawsuit against the leak was reported in the media as Madonna being against Napster, which Madonna clarified was contrary and she "found it a great way for listeners to access music".

 Warner Bros.
 Records initially targeted the single to be released to radio in July 2000, but it was pushed back to August 1, with the commercial release for the CD single taking place on August 21.
 A new website called madonnamusic.com was created for the single's release with Madonna releasing a message to her fans: "You've probably been hearing about my new record 'Music' for a while, but I just wanted to make sure that you know the single is going to drop very soon.
 I worked on this track with a French guy called Mirwais and he is the shit."

-The B-side of the CD and cassette single featured the track "Cyberraga", a collaboration with Talvin Singh.
+The CD and the B-side of the "Music" cassette single featured the track "Cyberraga", a collaboration with Talvin Singh.
 "Music" was remixed by Groove Armada, Deep Dish, Victor Calderone, Hex Hector, and Tracy Young; all of them were handpicked by Madonna since it was "more important to [her] that my records get played in the clubs.
 That's where I got my start, and that's where I will probably always feel most at home".
 Contemporary club music was inspiration behind the remixes with Calderone adding tribal beats and synths around Madonna's vocals.
 A house beat and bassline was used in Deep Dish's remix, while Hector utilized electro-skewed beats, guitar licks and breakbeat.
 Young's 13 minute remix used ambient interludes, house music rhythms, trance and 1970s music with Madonna's singing sounding fresh.
 Club DJs received the promotional remixes on August 2, 8 and 15, while they were released to retailers on August 22 in maxi-CD and double vinyl formats.